django-salesforce/django-salesforce/docs/migrations.rst

 can be useful how the migration state can be set if you know how many initial migrations were applied manually on an instance before the migration system is enabled on it.

-The option ``--sf-debug-info`` will print a short useful context obout an error before raising an exception or before an error message if the was not raised in interactive mode .
+The option ``--sf-debug-info`` will print a short useful context about an error before raising an exception or before an error message if the was not raised in interactive mode .

 The option ``--sf-no-check-permissions`` is useful if the database contains no important data,